 Kappa Psi is a national professional pharmaceutical fraternity founded at the New Haven Collegiate and Commercial Institute in 1879.
 The local (Beta Chi) chapter was installed at the Des Moines College of Pharmacy in 1930 and transferred to Drake in 1939.

 Lambda Kappa Sigma is an international professional pharmacy fraternity founded at Massachusetts College of Pharmacy in 1913.
 The local (Nu) chapter at Drake University was installed on April 24, 1925.

-Occupational Therapy Honor Society is an honor society for occupational therapy students that recognizes excellent scholarship among occupational therapy students.
+Pi Theta Epsilon is an honor society for occupational therapy students that recognizes excellent scholarship among occupational therapy students.

 Phi Lambda Sigma is a national pharmacy leadership society for pharmacy students who have displayed leadership qualities and have been recognized for these qualities by their peers.
 The Drake University chapter of Phi Lambda Sigma was established in 1992.

 Rho Chi is a national honor society organized to promote the advancement of pharmaceutical sciences.
 The society was founded at the University of Michigan in 1922.
 Alpha Sigma chapter was established at Drake in 1951.
 Eligible for membership are students who have completed 60% or the equivalent of no fewer than 75 credit hours require for graduation and are in the top 20% of their class academically.

 Honor Code Committee is a committee of students and faculty who determine whether academic integrity and/or professionalism violations have occurred and impose penalties for violations.
 Members are selected according to the policy.